ChristopheVersieux/mLauncher/README.md

 ## Donation

-We kindly request that you consider supporting the ongoing development of mLauncher by making a donation if you find it to be a useful application.
+We kindly request that you consider supporting the ongoing development of Cascade Launcher by making a donation if you find it to be a useful application.
-As a free and open-source product, mLauncher depends entirely on the support and generosity of its users to maintain its continued growth and accessibility to all.
+As a free and open-source product, Cascade Launcher depends entirely on the support and generosity of its users to maintain its continued growth and accessibility to all.
-Please note that while purchasing is not obligatory, even a small donation would go a long way in helping us to keep mLauncher alive and thriving.
+Please note that while purchasing is not obligatory, even a small donation would go a long way in helping us to keep Cascade Launcher alive and thriving.
 We appreciate your continued support, and thank you for your contribution towards the betterment of our product. 😊

 <div align='center'>